 In May 1967, the U.S. Supreme Court issued a landmark ruling in In re Gault that established the right to counsel for youth in delinquency cases.
-Despite progress made over the five decades since that decision, the promise of In re Gault has yet to become a reality for many of America's youth.
-Research by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) indicates that less than half of all youth in custody (42 percent) and just 50 percent of youth in detention facilities report that they have a lawyer.
+Despite progress made nearly 55 years since that decision, the promise of In re Gault has yet to become a reality for many of America's youth.
+Research funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) in Indigent Defense for Juveniles indicates that less than half of all youth in custody (42 percent) and just 50 percent of youth in detention facilities report that they have a lawyer.

 Training and Technical Assistance

-The OJJDP-sponsored National Juvenile Defender Center provides technical assistance to juvenile defenders and juvenile defense agencies across the country; conducts juvenile-specific trainings for public defenders and court-appointed counsel; supports the creation of specialized juvenile defender units; and develops tools, training, and resources specific to identified regional, state, and local needs.
-The center maintains a clearinghouse of information on juvenile defense and children's constitutional rights.
+Under a cooperative agreement from OJJDP, the National Juvenile Defender Center provides technical assistance to youth defenders and youth defense agencies across the country; conducts specialized youth defense trainings for public defenders and court-appointed counsel; supports the creation of specialized youth defender units; and develops tools, training, and resources specific to identified regional, state, and local needs.
+The center maintains a clearinghouse of information on youth defense and children's constitutional rights.

-Between fiscal years 2017 and 2019, OJJDP awarded more than $5 million to improve the quality of juvenile indigent defense nationwide.
+Between Fiscal Years (FY) 2017 and 2021, OJJDP awarded more than $9 million toward improving the quality and availability of youth defense nationwide.